SujalDubey/Internshala_Leads_Analysis-CaseStudy/README.md

 Imagine you are working for an organization that offers advanced certifications in various courses.

 ## DATASET OVERVIEW:
-  Channel_group: Acquisition channel of the lead.
+  1. Channel_group: Acquisition channel of the lead.
-  course: The course of interest to the lead.
+  2. Course: The course of interest to the lead.
   lead_id: Unique identifier for each lead.
   Lead_type: Type of interaction for lead generation.
   lead_date: Date of lead creation.